At least 8 shots fired by active shooter at Lumberton Junior High School in Lumberton, NC

 By Chris King • 17 November 2022 • 4:28

-At least 8 shots fired by active shooter at Lumberton Junior High School in Lumberton, NC
+One hospitalised and at least 8 shots fired by active shooter at Lumberton Junior High School in NC

-At least 10 shots are reported to have been fired on an American football field at Lumberton Junior High School in Lumberton, North Carolina.
-A video posted on the Royal Intel Twitter profile this morning, Thursday, November 17, purports to capture the moment a shooter opens fire.
+At least eight shots are reported to have been fired on an American football field at Lumberton Junior High School in Lumberton, North Carolina.
+A video posted on the Royal Intel Twitter profile this morning, Thursday, November 17, purports to capture the moments following the sound of gunfire being heard.

+According to reports, one female is believed to have been injured by the gunfire and she was airlifted to a local hospital.
+The 41-year-old was reportedly discovered on arrival by the police, shot in the car park next to the football field, and is currently thought to be in a critical condition.
+Multiple shots were reportedly heard coming from the same parking area at around 8pm.

-According to reports, the shot female is said to be a student from the visiting team.
-Multiple law enforcement units are reported to have responded to the location.
-There is no word on the shooter or shooters as yet and nobody has been arrested, as reported by snbc13.com.
+Multiple law enforcement units from Robeson Country, North Carolina Highway Patrol and the ATF are reported to have responded to the location.
+There is no word on the shooter or shooters as yet and nobody has been arrested, as reported by wmbfnews.com.

 #BREAKING #Urgent